Raybeam/zartan/README.md

 - region_name
   - This could be `New York 3`, `San Francisco 1`, etc.

+#### Joyent
+- Waiting on credentials to confirm configuration requirements.
+Below are suspected configureation properties used by Joyent
+- proxy_port
+  - What port is exposed for proxy services on the droplet image.
+- username
+  - TBA
+- password
+  - TBA
+- image_name
+  - TBA
+- flavor_name
+  - TBA
+- network_name
+  - TBA

 If any of the information entered above information is inaccurate then warning messages should show up on the page for that site shortly after the first proxy is